Our lecture and problem set pages also include links to relevant chapters on the web.

 - Our code style guide has lots of good advice for style when writing code,

 The Path to Programming

-As an additional resource for the class beyond the textbook, we are producing audio recordings that cover course topics at a high level, week-by-week, titled "The Path to Programming."
+As an additional resource for the class beyond the textbook, we have a podcast that covers course topics at a high level, titled "The Path to Programming."
 This series gives advice about how to approach the class and talks about the concepts we're covering, but it doesn't get too much into the details of how to write code: the textbook, lecture slides, notebooks, and labs handle that.

 Listening to these recordings isn't mandatory, but they are designed to be helpful in terms of understanding the concepts and approaching the class, and they're not that long each week.